-During the training phase, the overall loss function is formulated as follows:
+During the training phase, the overall loss is as follows:

-where $\gamma_{ortho}$, $\gamma_{comp}$, $\gamma_{attr}$, and $\gamma_{obj}$ are weighting factors to balance the influence of different losses.
+where $\gamma_{ortho}$, $\gamma_{comp}$, and $\gamma_{pri}$ are weighting factors to balance the influence of different losses.

-For inference, we use the composition feature space generated by the classifier that is obtained by optimizing $\mathcal{L}_{comp}$.
-Specifically, given an image from test set, the cosine similarities of its visual feature obtained by image embedder and the composed pair embeddings of all candidate compositions in the test set are computed.
-The composition with the highest similarity is the class predicted by the model.
-Note that although the disentanglement branches are not used for inference, they still influence the formation of the composition feature space through their shared visual feature extraction module described in Section \ref{sec:visual-feature-extraction}.
+For inference, given an image from the test set, the cosine similarities of its visual feature obtained by image embedder and the composed pair embeddings of all candidate compositions are computed.
+The composition with the highest similarity is predicted by the model.
+Note that although the disentanglement branch is not used for inference, it still influences the formation of the composition feature space through the visual feature extraction module described in Section~\ref{sec:visual-feature-extraction}.